-But what if you have multiple blogs, maybe in a custom domain, that you want your reader to search in combination?
+But what if you have multiple blogs, maybe in a custom domain cluster, that you want your reader to search in combination?
 Or maybe you would like refinements to your search?
 That's when you use the Google Custom Search Engine.

-A third alternative would be a Google Custom Search "Search Box" gadget, which you add directly from the "Add a gadget" wizard in Page Elements.
+A third alternative would be a Google Custom Search "Search Box" gadget, which you add using the "Add a gadget" wizard in the dashboard Layout wizard.
 Slightly less versatile than a Google Custom Search, the "Search Box" gadget combines blog searches and web searches, into a comprehensive and configurable multi tab search.